How to Make BERT (Google’s Latest Algorithm Update) Your Best Friend

 Like it or not, marketing through social media is here to stay, and you need to take advantage of these platforms to build your brand equity.
 Google has teamed up with several social media platforms and frequently includes social media pages in its search engine results pages.
 If you don’t have a social media marketing strategy yet, here are a few tips to get you started:

 1. It’s imperative to understand your customers and do your research to determine what social media sites your customers visit and when.
-You don’t want to use every site because it won’t be effective and you’ll have difficulty keeping up with it.
+You don’t want to use every social media platform because it won’t be effective, and you’ll have difficulty keeping up with it.
 So do your research and start with the 2-3 main sites that your customers use.

 2. Plan the content you want to develop and use a calendar to track the process.

 3. Select a social media tool that you can use to track your postings, responses, and overall data.
-Businesses need to monitor who and how many people are talking about their products, services and brand and the growth in a number of interested individuals.
+Make sure to monitor who and how many people are talking about your products, services, and brand.
+You should also monitor the growth in social media followers and the content that they engage with the most.

-Beyond just being on these social channels, it’s important that people share your content.
+Beyond just being on these social channels, people must share your content.
 The more they do this, the higher the ranking you should see.
 It’s no coincidence that the top search results are often the ones that have the most shares.
 The more hits a business website receives, the more valuable the site becomes in the eyes of search engines.

-If you took the time to watch the webinar recording, you now clearly understand that intimately knowing who your ideal customers are and what information they need is critical to your social media marketing strategy.
-Trends suggest that traditional marketing strategies that used to appeal to the masses are becoming less effective.
-Instead, consumers are looking to connect with the brand and know that the brand cares about them as an individual and not as a mass target demographic.
+Businesses need to understand that intimately knowing who their ideal customers are and what information they need is critical to succeeding with digital marketing.
+We all turn to the search engines and social media marketing platforms to look for particular information.
 So don’t try to be everything to everyone!
-Be the expert that you are and customize and personalize your messaging so that your content cuts through the clutter and actually adds value.
+Be the expert that you are and customize and personalize your content so that you can cut through the clutter and adds value to your target audience.
 A great way to get started is by developing your ideal buyer personas.
-From there, you can craft specific messages to each buyer persona.
+From there, you can craft specific content for your website and messages for your social media platforms.
 You can read more about how to do this in our fictional case study.

-Investing in furthering your digital marketing and SEO knowledge can be essential to boosting sales and grow your business.
-Since I’ve only been able to scratch the surface of these topics, I invite you to take a look at our upcoming in-person and online SEO training classes.
+Investing in a robust digital marketing and SEO strategy is essential to boosting lead generation and sales from your website.
+Since I’ve only been able to scratch the surface of these topics in this article, I invite you to take a look at our upcoming digital marketing courses and to reach out if I can answer any questions you may have.

 About the Author